the-sett/json-optional/README.md

 This API lets you choose easily whether to use nulls or skip optional fields.
-It is also designed to keep the encoder looking clean with `( "fieldName", value )` tuples in aligned in list (see example below).
+It is also designed to keep the encoder looking clean with `( "fieldName", value )` tuples aligned in the list (see example below).

 An example encoder might look like: